finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Play Mode: Re-organized buttons and card stacks

 ## Current Sprint
-- Play Mode Redesign
 - Card Grouping
   - gamePlayDeckName (default="Stock", "Square Wall" for Mahjong)
   - Define card zones in play area (replace gameHasDiscard/gameCatchesDiscard)
     - Resize hand and zones based off card game settings
     - Share discard pile between all players who share a deck in Play Mode
     - Card zones can define what actions are possible in that zone
     - .dec sideboard & .ydk side are extras
 - Allow any player to move cards in the play area, instead of just the player who put it there
 - Play Area SharePreference
 - Card Actions
   - Define
     - Toggle rotation between 0 and 90/180/270
     - Rotate 90/180/270
     - Toggle facedown
     - Move to hand
     - Move to top/bottom of deck
     - Move to discard/delete
   - Double-clicking takes a default action, based on the zone the card is in
   - Single-click show menu with all possible actions at the bottom
 - Place card in deck in a certain spot (x from top, x from bottom) with toggle for facedown or faceup
 - Rotate play area (2 finger or right-click)
 - Play area zoom and rotation sliders in bottom corners (hidden by hand)
 - Playmats

 ## Backlog